Kraven's Last Hunt: What If? and What The--?!

 In (vol. 2) #17 (September 1990) of the Marvel alternative history title What If?, Kraven uses real bullets instead of tranquilizers, thus actually killing Spider-Man and assuming his place.
 Eventually, at the request of Mary Jane, the heroes Daredevil, Captain America, and the Human Torch all confront Kraven, who eventually returns to Spider-Man's grave and digs up the body.
-Though not directly shown, it is implied Kraven consumes portions of Peter's body to gain his strength.
-Afterward, Mary Jane holds a press conference to attempt to clear Peter's name of Kraven's time as Spider-Man, but is unsuccessful in doing so because J. Jonah Jameson intervenes and convinces people to believe that all superheroes are unreliable.
-The issue ends on the note that Mary Jane has a lot of work ahead of her.
+Though not directly shown, it is implied Kraven consumed portions of Peter's body to gain his strength.
+Afterward, Mary Jane holds a press conference to attempt to clear Peter's name of Kraven's time as Spider-Man, but is unsuccessful in doing so because J. Jonah Jameson intervenes.
+The televised spectacle of the Human Torch attempting to stop Jameson convinces the public that superheroes are unreliable, leading to the president to ban all super hero activity.
+Mary Jane vows to fight Jameson's crusade to uphold her husband's legacy.

 An issue of Marvel's satire series What The--?! spoofed "Kraven's Last Hunt" as "Raven's Last Hunt."
 The spoof featured the character's animal likeness, Raven the Hunter, as well as that of Spider-Man, Spider-Ham.

+In 2026, DeMatteis wrote a What If? issue with an alternative take to the story.
+In this continuity, after Peter escapes from the grave, he immediately confronts Kraven at his estate and suffers a mental breakdown from the trauma he endured.
+Realizing Peter is human and feeling regret over his actions, Kraven brings him to Mary Jane before killing Vermin.
+Mary Jane and Robbie Robertson take Peter to Ashley Kafka at Ravencroft to help him recover, but the symbiote bonds to him to drive him further into madness while Kraven resumes the Spider-Man identity to make amends.
+Upon realizing the symbiote is after him, Kraven prepares his body utilizing several forbidden potions and rituals.
+The symbiote transforms Peter into Venom to confront Kraven at his mansion, but upon seeing Peter fighting off its influence, Kraven goads the symbiote into bonding to him.
+Kraven utilizes the dark-enchanted herbs to kill the symbiote at the cost of his life.
+Peter and Mary Jane later visit Kraven's grave, where they question whether he sacrificed himself out of guilt or to save Peter.
+As they leave, an unknown figure (presumably the Chameleon) approaches Kraven's grave with a shovel.